-JEN OLDKNOW | CONTEMPORARY ABSTRACT PAINTER
+JEN OLDKNOW | ABSTRACT PAINTER

 ARTIST STATEMENT

-‘Dedicated to my work as a painter, I was. diagnosed with Macular Degeneration in my twenties, which should perhaps be devastating to a visual artist, yet only serves to make me a stronger artist, more clearly focused on my sources and methods of expression as I transfer my attention from the exterior world to the interior existence of human life.
+“My work as a painter is rooted in my need to continually explore through the physicality of paint and colour the threads that intrinsically connect vision, and expression of emotion.
+Diagnosed with macular degeneration in my twenties, which should perhaps be devastating to a visual artist, only serves to make me a stronger artist, more clearly focused on my source is and methods of expression as I transfer my attention from the exterior world to the interior existence of human life.

 I create from a place of personal connection and experience.

-My paintings are concerned with visualising the intangible; explorations of the inner landscape of human experience, feelings, and emotions expressed in a language of vibrant colour and intuitive gesture marks.
-I continually ask questions about both myself and the materials I use in response to issues that cannot necessarily be seen, yet a shared by all.
-The aim is not to offer an explicit answer, but to entice the viewer into a conversation, to glimpse a shared world in and beyond themselves, with a meaning deeper than words.’
+My paintings are concerned with visualising the intangible; explorations of the inner landscape of human experience, feeling and emotion expressed in an intuitive language of vibrant colour, texture, and bold marks.
+I continually ask questions of both myself and the materials I use in response to issues that cannot necessarily be seen, yet are shared by all.
+The aim is not to offer an explicit answer, but to entice the viewer into a conversation, to glimpse a shared world beyond themselves, with a meaning deeper than words.”

 EDUCATION